What do Elon Musk, Pablo Picasso, and Ben Franklin all have in common?

 - Schedule and do a photoshoot to level-up my LinkedIn

-On Jan 31, I would open the document and reflect on the goals.
+On the last day of the month, I would open the document and reflect on the goals.
 Then I would assess the actions I took on them.

 - Did I actually cold outreach 10 people per week?
 Who said yes and who said no?